Jeanne75/LabyrinthGame/README.md

 Project
 -------

-Given a not well done code refactor it according to the HQ Code rules and write unit tests testing the full functionality.
+Given not well done code refactor it according to the HQ Code rules and write unit tests testing the full functionality.

 Author
 ------